Lp-Francois/Cybersecurity/README.md

 "Every security rule or recommendation must be accompanied by its justification in order to net be rejected or by-passed"

-Trusted networks zone = networks on which we master the security
+Trusted networks zone => networks on which we master the security

+Never use a USB key found in a car park...

+Users awarness remains essential.
 ```

 ### Sniffing